Hawking-Page phase transition, Page curve and islands in black holes

-where $S_{EE}$ is the entanglement entropy and $H_{A}$ is known as modular Hamiltonian.
-More recently, some authors~\cite{PhysRevD.95.106007,PhysRevD.100.106008} generalize the entanglement temperature using the first law of black hole thermodynamics.
-The entropy of a thermodynamical system is related to the internal energy of the concerned system via the first law of thermodynamics.

-On the other hand, the entanglement entropy is a good measure of quantum information for a pure state.
-Now, the holographic entanglement entropy is also related to the internal energy of the concerned system via the first law of thermodynamics like relation.
-This shows that the energy of the black hole connects the quantum information to the thermodynamic information of the black hole.
-When the Hawking-Page phase transition takes place, the energy of black holes suffers a sudden change accompanied.
-Therefore, it may pose a question whether there is an effect of the Hawking-Page phase transition on the black hole information.
+where $S_{EE}$ is the entanglement entropy and $H_{A}$ is the modular Hamiltonian.
+More recently, some authors~\cite{PhysRevD.95.106007,PhysRevD.100.106008} generalized the concept of entanglement temperature using the first law of black hole thermodynamics.
+The entropy of a thermodynamic system is related to its internal energy via the first law of thermodynamics; similarly, the holographic entanglement entropy is also related to the internal energy of the system via this thermodynamic-like relation.
+This suggests that the energy of a black hole connects quantum information to its thermodynamic information.
+When the Hawking-Page phase transition occurs, the energy of the black hole undergoes a sudden change.
+This naturally raises the question of whether the Hawking-Page phase transition affects black hole information.

-The Hawking-Page phase transition began with the paper of Hawking and Page~\cite{Hawking1983} who demonstrated the existence of a certain phase transition between a thermal radiation phase and a stable black hole phase in an AdS spacetime.
-Since then the black hole phase transition and critical phenomena have been extended to a variety of more complicated backgrounds~\cite{HENNEAUX1984415,1126-6708-1999-04-024,Witten:1998zw}.
-One of the ideas is that the cosmological constant $\Lambda$~\cite{HENNEAUX1984415,TEITELBOIM1985293} in an asymptotically AdS black hole space time can be interpreted as a pressure~\cite{0264-9381-26-19-195011} $P=-\frac{\Lambda}{8\pi G_{N}}$ in a thermodynamic sense.
+The Hawking-Page phase transition was first introduced by Hawking and Page~\cite{Hawking1983}, who demonstrated the existence of a phase transition between a thermal radiation phase and a stable black hole phase in an AdS spacetime.
+Since then, black hole phase transitions and critical phenomena have been extended to a variety of more complicated backgrounds~\cite{HENNEAUX1984415,1126-6708-1999-04-024,Witten:1998zw}.
+One key idea is that the cosmological constant $\Lambda$~\cite{HENNEAUX1984415,TEITELBOIM1985293} in an asymptotically AdS black hole spacetime can be interpreted as a pressure~\cite{0264-9381-26-19-195011} $P=-\frac{\Lambda}{8\pi G_{N}}$ in a thermodynamic sense.

-In this paper, we explore the relation between the Hawking-Page phase transition, the Page curve and the black hole information for the BTZ black hole coupled to two thermal baths and with the inclusion of island.
-We also study the holographic entanglement entropy at the Hawking-Page transition point for the BTZ black hole in the gauge/gravity setup and derive a first law of entanglement thermodynamics in the boundary field theory and bulk.
-Furthermore, the effect of the first-order phase transition of black hole on the Page curve is also studied.